 Event messages, which are not Serious or Critical, are not sent to the SRM server.
-The severity of individual event messages is given in the Tab.
-100 table.
+The severity of individual event messages is given in the Event types, in alphabetical order.

 Power output: There are no serious or critical event messages.
 The communication server line in the SRM agent is blue and the system status is on Normal.